A step-by-step guide to improving your site’s search engine performance: Part One - Content

 3. Set up Google Analytics and Search Console

-There is no point making an effort to ensure your site performs well on search, if you have no means of measuring your success.
+There is no point in making an effort to ensure your site performs well on search if you have no means of measuring your success.
 Configuring Google Analytics and Search Console will help you to see the effects your changes are making, and any issues that are outstanding on your site.

 You’ll need a Google account to get started with this.